q3769/conseq4j/README.md

 A Java concurrent API to sequence related tasks while concurring unrelated ones, where "conseq" is short for **con**current **seq**uencer.

-## User story
+## User stories

-As a client of this Java concurrent API, I want to summon a thread/executor by a sequence key, so that all related tasks with the same sequence key are executed sequentially by the same executor while unrelated tasks with different sequence keys can be executed concurrently by different executors.
+1. As a client of this Java concurrent API, I want to summon a thread/executor by a sequence key, so that all related tasks with the same sequence key are executed sequentially by the same executor while unrelated tasks with different sequence keys can be executed concurrently by different executors.
+2. As a client of this Java concurrent API, I want to submit a task together with a sequence key, so that all related tasks submitted asynchronously under the same/equal sequence key are executed sequentially and unrelated tasks of different sequence keys are executed concurrently.

 Consider using conseq4j when you want to achieve concurrent processing globally while preserving meaningful local execution order at the same time.